Reviewed: 17th October 2018

 As well as physical items such as property, machinery, vehicles, and stock, assets could also include cash in hand, cash at bank, as well as any book debts owing to the company.
 Again these assets will be appraised and a realistic achievable figure will be decided upon.

 When compared to the information given on a balance sheet, the SOA also goes into more depth regarding who the creditors are and the amount they are owed.
 Also detailed is the contact information for each creditor and information regarding any security they hold over company assets.
 Details of employees and shareholders must also be recorded.

 If your limited company is facing financial difficulties and you are considering placing it into liquidation or exploring the possibility of administration, Real Business Rescue can help.
 We have a team of experienced and knowledgeable licensed insolvency practitioners spanning the length and breadth of the UK ready to help you and your company navigate the most difficult of times.
 Contact us today to arrange a completely free no-obligation consultation with your nearest office.
-Our extensive office network comprises 72 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.